Managing your chronic back pain

 Reducing stress can improve your physical and emotional health.
-It’s not always easy to reduce stress, but it is easier if you are able to ask your friends and family for help.
+It is not always easy to reduce stress, but it is easier if you are able to ask your friends and family for help.

 Make a List

-- If you sit at a computer at work, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.
+- If you sit at a computer, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.

 - Ask about having an occupational therapist assess your workspace or movements to see if changes such as a new chair or cushioned mat under your feet would help.

-- Avoid standing for long periods of time.
+- Avoid standing for long periods.
 If you must stand at work, try resting one foot on a stool, then the other foot.
-Keep switching off during the day.
+Keep switching the load of your body's weight between your feet during the day.

-Long car rides and getting in and out of the car can be very hard on your back.
+Long car rides and getting in and out of the car can be hard on your back.
+Here are some tips:

 - If you drive long distances, stop and walk around every hour.